-After separation, when one spouse pays more than half the community debts and expenses, or when one spouse solely uses a community asset, there may be reimbursements due or credits to apply when dividing property equitably.
+After separation, when one spouse pays more than half the community debts and expenses, or when one spouse solely uses a community asset, there may be considerations for applying credits or reimbursements when dividing property equitably.

 Qualified Pension & 401k Distribution Orders

-Qualified Orders (QDROs) are required to divide and distribute pensions 401k(s), and other retirement benefits created under the federal, ERISA, statutes.
-Newport Divorce Attorney routinely prepares and obtains qualifications for such orders, or, as may apply, similar orders for state, municipal, or other public benefit plans.
+Qualified Orders (QDROs) are required to divide and distribute Pensions, 401k(s), and other retirement benefits created under federal, ERISA, statutes.
+Newport Divorce Attorney routinely prepares and obtains qualifications for such orders, or, as may apply, similar orders, IRAs, or, for state, municipal, or other public benefit plans.